vikiase/BTC-Vault-project/DOCUMENTATION.md

 ---

 ## `console.py`
 This file provides the main user interface and command-line functionality.
+It is the main script using others like models.py and security.py.

 ### Functions:
 1. **`help()`**